One- and Two-point Source Statistics from the LOFAR Two-metre Sky Survey First Data Release: Two-point statistics

 \subsection{Comparison of angular two-point correlations to expectation of cosmological standard model}

-In order to compare our measured angular two-point correlation function to expectations, we rely on the publicly available {\sc CAMB sources} code \citep{CAMBsources2011} to calculate the angular power spectrum $C_l$ for $2\leq l \leq 2000$.
+In order to compare our measured angular two-point correlation function to expectations, we rely on the publicly available {\sc CAMB sources} code \citep{CAMBsources2011} to calculate the angular power spectrum $C_l$ for $2\leq l \leq 4000$.
 From this power spectrum we infer the two-point correlation function $w(\theta)$ by using Eq. (\ref{eq:twopointfunction}).
 In doing so we assume a vanishing monopole and dipole.
 The theoretical monopole vanishes by definition and the theoretically expected dipole is the sum of a structure dipole and the kinematic dipole \citep{EllisBaldwin1984} caused by the proper motion of the Solar system.
 We have checked with a simulation that the survey area of LoTSS-DR1 would pick up that dipole at a level that is about an order of magnitude below the actually observed signal and we thus neglect the dipole contribution in this analysis (see App. \ref{app:dipole} for further details).
 The dipole contribution will become more important at larger angular separations for larger survey areas \citep{Bengaly2018}.

 In order to predict the angular two-point correlation, we have to specify a cosmological model, the redshift distribution of the observed sources and how well they trace the underlying matter density distribution, which is expressed as a bias function.
-We fix the cosmological parameters to the best-fit $\Lambda$CDM cosmology of the Planck 2018 analysis (based on TT,TE,EE+lowE+lensing) \citep{PlanckF2018, PlanckA2018}, which are:
+We fix the cosmological parameters to the best-fit $\Lambda$CDM cosmology of the Planck 2018 analysis \citep{PlanckF2018, PlanckA2018}, which are the Hubble rate today ($H_0$), the dimensionless, Hubble independent baryon density ($ \Omega_b h^2$) and cold dark matter density ($\Omega_c h^2$) with $h=H_0/(100\text{ km s}^{-1}\text{ Mpc}^{-1})$, the primordial amplitude of curvature perturbation ($A_s$) and the spectral index of curvature perturbation ($n_s$) with their recent best-fit values:

-the optical depth, which is usually also reported, is of no concern for the prediction of the angular power spectrum of matter.
+The optical depth, which is usually also reported, is of no concern for the prediction of the angular power spectrum of matter.
 The redshift distribution of radio sources is estimated from the histogram of the measured photo-$z$ from the LoTSS-DR1 value-added source catalogue, shown in Fig.~\ref{fig:zhistfluxthresholddndodz}, which is used as source window function for the three different flux density threshold samples.
-For the galaxy bias, $b(z)$, we use a parametrisation introduced by \cite{NusserTiwari2015,TiwariNusser2016}, which was adapted by \cite{Bengaly2018} and \cite{Dolfi2019}:
+For the galaxy bias, $b(z)$, we use a parametrisation introduced by \cite{NusserTiwari2015,TiwariNusser2016} as a fit to NVSS data: